listen to this killer set of sade/drake mashups | read | i-D

 "40 [an OVO producer] got an amazing opportunity early on in his career to work with Sade on a remix of one of her songs," Drake revealed during a podcast interview with Cal Cast this year.
 "And I was this close to being on it, but at that point in my career, she went and put Jay Z on it — which obviously is, you know, understandable.
 But that was always one for me where I was like, 'Uhhh, I missed that.'
 My star wasn't there yet for her to hear me out."

 These Drake/Sade mashups are proof they are a perfect pairing.
-Perhaps, like the rest of us, Sade will come to this realization and make Drake's dream come true by collaborating with him.
+Perhaps, like the rest of us, Sade will come to this realisation and make Drake's dream come true by collaborating with him.

 Listen to Vacation's full playlist below.